shivamdesai/PotRacer/README.md

 Running
 ========
 The WIP program can be run with

     $ python test.py

 in the root directory.

 Status
 ======
-PotRacer is currently under heavy development and doesn't actually do anything yet.
+PotRacer is currently under heavy development.

+Current features:

+- Arbitrary Split-Screen
+- Procedurally Generated Levels
+- Pymunk Physics Collisions

+Planned:

+- Input Handling
+- Winning and Losing

 Authors